-For the PhD, 60 credit hours beyond a master's degree or 90 hours beyond a bachelor's degree are required; there is also a non-thesis option that requires 36 hours of graduate credit.
-A dissertation of no more than 30 hours is required.
+For the PhD, 60 credit hours beyond a master's degree or 90 hours beyond a bachelor's degree are required.
+A dissertation of 15 to 40 hours (counting towards the maximum) is required.
 The PhD dissertation must describe original research.
-PhD students must pass (at an appropriate level) written preliminary examinations in areas of specialization.
+PhD students must pass (at an appropriate level) a diagnostic examination, a comprehensive examination, a qualifying examination, and a final oral examination.
 In general, both academic and industrial positions exist for each PhD graduate.